THE 12 BIRDS OF CHRISTMAS

 Wilson, and librarians Adele Barree and Diana McFarland.
 For the actual

-exegesis of the lyrics, I have had to use a certain degree of
+exegesis of the lyrics, I used an enormous amount of

 something surprisingly similar to the Shroud